Friday, January 24, 2014

 The publisher’s blurb states: ‘As a British Intelligence Officer during World War II, Hugh Trevor-Roper was expressly forbidden from keeping a diary due to the sensitive and confidential nature of his work.
 However, he confided a record of his thoughts in a series of slender notebooks inscribed OHMS (On His Majesty’s Service).
 The Wartime Journals reveal the voice and experiences of Trevor-Roper, a war-time ‘backroom boy’ who spent most of the war engaged in highly-confidential intelligence work in England - including breaking the cipher code of the German secret service, the Abwehr.
 He became an expert in German resistance plots and after the war interrogated many of Hitler’s immediate circle, investigated Hitler’s death in the Berlin bunker and personally retrieved Hitler’s will from its secret hiding place. [. . .
 The journals] provide an unusual and privileged view of the Allied war effort against Nazi Germany.
 At the same time they offer an engaging - sometimes mischievous - and reflective study of both the human comedy and personal tragedy of wartime.’

-The book was well reviewed - see The Telegraph, The Times - and much of it can be read freely online at Googlebooks or Amazon.
+The book was well reviewed - see The Telegraph, The Times - and some of it can be read freely online at Googlebooks or Amazon.

 March 1942